 Current PhD students share why they chose to study at European Molecular Biology Laboratory and give their advice to those applying for a PhD at EMBL.

-Due to the current situation caused by the Covid-19 pandemic, the interviews will be conducted in a virtual format.
+Due to the current situation caused by the Covid-19 pandemic, the interviews might be conducted in a virtual format.
 Full details regarding the interview process will be sent to invited candidates.

 Information for applicants: EMBL does not charge a fee at any stage of the recruitment process (application, interviews, processing, training or any other fees).
 EMBL will not ask for any bank details.